-As a nursing home providing a range of amenities for adults with physical disabilities, Douglas House, part of Leonard Cheshire Disability, approached Alpine HC looking for a profiling bed to meet their requirements.
+As a nursing home providing a range of amenities for adults with physical disabilities, Douglas House, part of Leonard Cheshire Disability, approached Alpine HC looking for a nursing care bed to meet their requirements.
 The existing beds Douglas House were using were not compliant with bed rail regulations when facilitating deep pressure relieving mattresses and had to be fitted with extension side rails.
 The extension side rails were cumbersome, unattractive and presented safety issues which required regular inspection.

 The nursing staff at Douglas House also found that the beds were difficult to manoeuvre.
 The castors on the existing beds locked out when the bed was in the lowest position, causing complete immobility and presenting the manager and staff with a serious hazard if evacuation was required in the event of a fire.